sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Sensitive to model specification for propensity score estimation
 - May discard many observations if there's limited overlap in propensity scores

-PSM aims to approximate a randomized experiment by creating treatment and control groups with similar distributions of observed covariates, thereby addressing confounding bias that would otherwise distort causal estimates[^1].
+PSM aims to approximate a randomized experiment by creating treatment and control groups with similar distributions of observed covariates, thereby addressing confounding bias that would otherwise distort causal estimates.

 ### Instrumental Variables (IV)